 We are a not for profit organisation run by volunteers, arts grants and donations!

-The kaupapa of Girls Rock Camp!
+The kaupapa of Girls Rock!
 Aotearoa is to create the world we want to live in – a more equal and inspiring place.
 We are a non-profit organisation made up of musicians and music lovers with years of music industry experience.
 We are committed to guiding the advancement and empowerment of young women- but we need your help!

-The objectives of GRC!A
+The goals of GR!A

 To help young women build confidence and practical skills in songwriting and music through tutoring and practice